MerginMaps/docs/src/layer/form-widgets/index.md

 ![Mergin Maps mobile app value map field form](./mobile-form-valuemap.jpg "Mergin Maps mobile app value map field form")

-### Value relation
+### Value Relation

 :::tip Example project available
 This public project <MerginMapsProject id="documentation/form-widgets" /> contains a Value Relation setup.
 Download or clone it to explore it in more detail.
 :::

-The **Value Relation** widget is similar to the [Value Map](#value-map) tool, but the values for the drop-down menu come from another non-spatial table.
+The **Value Relation** widget is similar to the [Value Map](#value-map) widget, but the values for the drop-down menu come from another layer (usually a non-spatial table).

-There are some benefits of using the Value Relation widget, such as:
-  - Option to select multiple values from the list (in this case, the field needs to be of `text` data type).
-  - The table that contains values can be edited in the field.
-For example, if you have missed a value in your list for the drop-down menu, you can edit the table in the <MobileAppNameShort />, add the value and use it during your survey.
-See [Working with non-spatial tables](../non-spatial-data/) for more details.
-  - Searching the values: if you have a large list of values, it will become cumbersome to find the right value.
-With Value Relation widget, you will have to option to search for values in the list in the <MobileAppNameShort />.
+To have the option to safely add new values when working collaboratively, the value table should have a unique field with UUID values.
+This field should use the `uuid()` function as a [default value](../attach-multiple-photos-to-features/), so that every new entry has its UUID.

 To set up **Value Relation** in QGIS: